 Lastly, the acquirer of a Slovenian public company should take into account the provisions of the MAR regarding insider dealing and market abuse.
-Breach of the respective provisions may attract fines of up to EUR 500,000 for the infringing undertaking and up to EUR 10,000 for the responsible persons within the undertakings (NB: Slovenia has put in place - in contravention of the MAR - much lower fines than envisaged by the MAR).
+Breach of the respective provisions may attract fines of up to EUR 500,000 for the infringing undertaking and up to EUR 10,000 for the responsible persons within the undertakings.
 In addition, the Slovenian Securities Market Agency ("SMA") may prohibit the infringing undertaking from further trading with financial instruments and impose other sanctions envisaged by the MAR.
 Finally, responsible persons within the undertakings may be held criminally liable (in line with the EU Market Abuse Directive; note that sanctions include imprisonment).

 In respect of statutory "drag-along" liability: In the context of transfers of undertakings (other than outright share deals), this type of liability may arise (primarily) in two legal scenarios.
-First, if the asset deal is effected through a corporate law operation (restructuring) such as spin-off/demerger with acquisition, all entities involved in the operation are jointly and severally liable for liabilities of other entities involved in such demerger/spin-off, up to the net value of assets and liabilities allocated (according to the demerger/spin-off plan).
+First, if the asset deal is effected through a corporate law operation (restructuring) such as spin-off/demerger with acquisition, all entities involved in the operation are jointly and severally liable for liabilities of other entities involved in such demerger/ spin-off, up to the net value of assets and liabilities allocated (according to the demerger/spin-off plan).
 In practice, this may mean that the acquirer of the asset(s) may assume joint and several liability for obligations which remained with the disposing entity, up to the net value of such asset(s).
 Second, in cases where the asset deal is effected under the generally applicable contract law (e.g. by regular contract of sale), the acquirer of a "compendium of assets" assumes joint and several liability for any liabilities "relating to such compendium of assets or a part thereof", up to the (book) value of such compendium of assets.
-The latter provision has been subject to some criticism by legal literature; in practice, both instances of statutory "drag-along" liability are sometimes mitigated through (cross-)indemnities.
+The latter provision has been subject to some criticism in legal literature; in practice, both instances of statutory "drag-along" liability are sometimes mitigated through (cross-) indemnities.
 In addition to these two instances, asset deals bear the risk of acquirer's liability against employees under the rules based on EU Transfers of Undertakings Directive 2001 (see question 2.9 below).